How React Works Under the Hood?

 • It follows XML rules, which means it requires closing tags and proper nesting of elements.

-How does React virtual DOM works
+How the React Virtual DOM Works

 <div>